ais-dotnet/Ais.Net.Receiver/README.md

 meaningful operations.
 Ais.Net.Models provides a series of [C# 9.0 records](https://devblogs.microsoft.com/dotnet/c-9-0-on-the-record/) which define the the message types, a series of interfaces that define common behaviours, and extension methods to help with type conversions & calculations.

 The table below shows the messages, their properties and how they are mapped to interfaces.

-The C# record types then implement the relevant interfaces, which enables simpler higher level programming constructs, such as Rx queries over an IAisMessage stream.
+<details><summary><b>Show AIS Message Types and .NET Interfaces</b></summary>

 |                        | Message Type 1 to 3         | Message Type 5       | Message Type 18                     | Message Type 19             | Message Type 24 Part 0 | Message Type 24 Part 1 |
 | ---------------------- | --------------------------- | -------------------- | ----------------------------------- | --------------------------- | ---------------------- | ---------------------- |